 Please refer to the Australian Embassy to Poland's website for additional important information on applying for a passport from Ukraine.

 All passport applicants in Ukraine are required to present to the Honorary Consul’s office in Kyiv for a passport interview, prior to sending their application to Warsaw Embassy.
 Interviews are by appointment only and can be arranged by contacting the Honorary Consul’s office.

 For lost, stolen and damaged passports, please contact the Honorary Consul in Kyiv.
 The Honorary Consul can issue a Provisional Travel Document to facilitate one-way travel to Warsaw to enable Australians to apply for an emergency passport at the Australian Embassy in Warsaw.

 The Australian Embassy in Kyiv is able to provide a limited range of notarial services.
 These services are for Australian citizens, non-Australian citizens who hold a current Permanent Resident visa, and for other nationalities so long as the documents are for use in Australia.
 Consular fees are payable for these services, in Ukrainian Hryvnia (UAH) cash only.

 Appointments must be made by email for notarial services and at least 24 hours notice is required.
 This is to allow for security access to the Australian Embassy complex.
 The names of all parties requiring access are to be provided at the time of the booking request and photo identification will need to be produced to gain entry.
 All visitors to the Australian Embassy are subject to security screening.

-You may wish to send the Warsaw Embassy a scanned copy of the document in advance of your visit to allow it to provide an initial check of its validity for the issue of an apostille.
+You may wish to send by e-mail AustEmbKyiv@dfat.gov.au a scanned copy of the document in advance of your visit to allow the Embassy to provide an initial check of its validity for the issue of an apostille.